MikaelEdebro/af-relations-manager/README.md

 - More complete test suite.
 - Better validation for both backend & frontend
 - Error handling.
 Currently async/await implementation does not handle errors gracefully.
 Create Express middleware to catch any errors.
+- Better typescript type coverage.
+Right now I'm using any in too many places, but I didn't have time to create interfaces for everything.